 Let me break your heart right from the start.
 If you're planning to see the aurora in the second half of May, June, or July, you’re hoping for what is essentially a one in 11 year event.

-Aurora season in Whitehorse is August through April.
+Aurora season in Whitehorse and Yellowknife is August through April.
 These are our safe zones.
 I've seen the aurora in the second half of July, and in the middle of May - but because of our long summer days, it’s a good idea to keep your visit from anytime in August all the way through to the first few days of May.

 From the most gentle summer nights to the darkest depths of winter, 9 months of pure aurora chasing bliss from August through April await you.